I just used Europe’s new EES border system. Here’s what you need to know.

 The opinions expressed are the author’s alone.
 Content is not reviewed or endorsed by an entity.

-The European Union’s new Entry/Exit System (EES) replaces passport stamps with a digital system for border crossings at member airports.
+The European Union’s new Entry/Exit System (EES) replaces traditional passport stamps with a digital system for border crossings at member airports.

 EES launched on April 10, and the rollout has been far from seamless.